Rick Volk: Super Bowl V Champion

+Later Colts Years

 Volk had his best season in 1971 when he was picked as a first-team NFL All-Pro by the Associated Press, Pro Football Writers, and the Newspaper Ent.
 Association.
 He remained with Colts for nine years and was one of the last players from the Super Bowl V champions to remain with the team.
 In 1974, one Maryland sports writer noted that Volk remained a solid performer: "Although the Colts suffered through an overall dismal campaign in 1973, Volk remained one of the few solid performers in an otherwise lackluster season."
 In June 1975, Volk prepared for his ninth season with the Colts as one columnist wrote:"Rick Volk has seen both ends of the rainbow in his tenure with the Baltimore Colts.
 The personable veteran defensive back has known the sweet taste of success, attested by the Super Bowl ring he often wears, and also has survived the agony of defeat — especially after people like Don Shula, John Unitas, Bubba Smith and Tom Matte were no longer wanted or appreciated in the Monumental City."

 Volk was placed on waivers by the Colts in April 1976; he was picked up by the Denver Broncos one week later.
 With Volk's departure, punter David Lee was the sole remaining player on the Baltimore roster from the 1970 Super Bowl team.

 In October 1977, Volk was selected as a starter on the Colts' 25th anniversary team.
 The team was selected by the fans in Baltimore, and the only players at any position to receive more votes than Volk were David Lee, Johnny Unitas, Raymond Berry, Alan Ameche, Gino Marchetti, John Mackey, Mike Curtis, Art Donovan, Alex Sandusky, Jim Parker and Bobby Boyd.